-Metro East Transit District 0.25% maximum (any county in the District may impose an
+Metro East Transit District 0.25% limit (any county in the District may impose an

 A home-rule unit that does not impose a sales tax may tax gross receipts from the sale of alcoholic beverages, soft drinks, and food for immediate consumption.
 The tax may not be collected within more than 1 square mile, and must have the written consent of at least three-fourths of the operators of businesses to be taxed.
 It may be imposed in 0.25% increments up to 2%, for up to 25 years.
 Proceeds may be used for parking facilities in the area taxed.
-Those taxes are administered by municipalities.
+These taxes are administered by the municipalities imposing them.